Ixf1nity/Ixf1nity/README.md

 ## About Me
 I am a Java Developer that is experienced with Server Administration and Minecraft Plugin Development for 7 months (since, October 2021).
-Here you can find my past or current project I have worked for.
+I love to hear Music, Smart Work > Hard Work

 ## Projects I’ve contributed